hedgehog125/SvelteKit-Plugin-Versioned-Worker/README.md

 };
 ```

-But before you can use the plugin, you need to tell it where its info file will go so it can check what's changed.
-Since this file doesn't have anything sensitive in it (unless you **really** want to hide the source structure), it's easiest just to download it over HTTP(S) from where you'll be hosting this website.
+But before you can use the plugin, you need to tell the plugin where it can find its info file.
+This file is called "versionedWorker.json" and it's generated for every build.
+Since it doesn't exist yet, an initial one will be generated.
+It mostly just compiles some information about the previous build, like some build file hashes, into one file, so it's safe to have it publically accessible.
+Because of this, it's easiest just to download it over HTTP(S) from where you'll be hosting this website.
 For example:
 ```js
 // ...
 import { versionedWorker, fetchLast } from "sveltekit-plugin-versioned-worker";